 #10 Transportation will be more affordable and environmentally friendly

-As scary as it seems, I believe self-driving cars will be commonplace in the relatively near future.
+As scary as it seems, I believe automated vehicles will be commonplace in the relatively near future.
 This will give us most of the advantages of car ownership without the financial and environmental drawbacks.
 Some people will always want the status and feeling of owning a car, but what most people want is affordable transportation without having to buy, tax, insure, park and fuel it.
 Transport planning is about to get really interesting again!

 Monica Kirchner, CEO, The Dot Luxury Network